 5) Example: Teen with ulcerative colitis

 Natural health/preventative: remove common food allergens from the diet along with harder to digest carbohydrates (ie. grains, disaccharides, and polysaccharides), while focusing on a nutrient dense diet of easy to digest foods.
+Also support the metabolism and thyroid health by making sure one is eating enough to up-regulate digestive strength, and reduce stress levels (stress has a huge impact on digestion).

 Western medicine: Take anti-inflammatory drugs, and/or cut out the colon. (seriously?)